etwk/blog/content/lists/books.md

 - [ ] The Way to Will Power (Henry Hazlitt)
 - [ ] The War of Art: Break Through the Blocks and Win Your Inner Creative Battles (Steven Pressfield)
 - [ ] The Art of Clear Thinking: A Stealth Fighter Pilot's Timeless Rules for Making Tough Decisions (Hasard Lee) #decision-making
+- [ ] A Mind of Its Own: How Your Brain Distorts and Deceives (Cordelia Fine)

 ## Sexuality
 - [ ] Testo Junkie: Sex, Drugs, and Biopolitics in the Pharmacopornographic Era #memoir #philosophy #gender